mirandrom/mcgill-nlp.github.io/README.md

 ![Demo of user profile](.github/images/demo-profile.jpg)

-`john_jr`: Replace `john_jr` with your firstname or nickname.
-If someone already has the same name, you can append your lastname and/or start date, to your preference.
-This will be what you will use when writing a blog post or a publication abstract.
+`John Doe`: Replace `John Doe` with your full name.
+This will be what you will use when writing a blog post or a publication abstract, and is required for certain automatic forms.
+Note that if someone already has the same name, you can append your start date, but that might break some automations.

 `avatar`: Note that the `avatar` field links to an image located in `assets/images/bio`.
 You will need to upload the image to the repository before it shows up.
 Make sure you choose a picture in `jpg` (to save space), an aspect ratio of 1:1, resolution of about 300x300, and mainly centered around the face.
 In a hurry, you may use the default image.